rlofc/cage/README.md

 ![Cage](https://raw.githubusercontent.com/rlofc/rlofc.github.com/master/cage/_images/cage.png) (Cage Ain't a Game Engine)
 =============================================================================================

-Cage is an elementary game development library.
-Cage is minimalist in the spirit of less is more (or worse is better).
-It favors readability over flexibility and ease-of-use over a rich set of features (read: it's barely usable).
+Cage is an elementary game development library, written in the spirit of less is more (or worse is better).
+Cage favors readability over flexibility and ease-of-use over a rich set of features (read: it's barely usable).

 ![Cage Screenshots](https://raw.githubusercontent.com/rlofc/rlofc.github.com/master/cage/_images/cage-samples.png)
 Cage should work well for simple, old-school 2D games.
 It contains (and constrains) SDL2.
-This helps beginner game developers avoid dealing with SDL directly.
-However, cage implementation is transparent, so you can still reach in and hack anything you need.
+It can help beginner game developers avoid dealing with SDL directly, but you can still reach in and hack anything you need.

-I initially wrote Cage to help me teach my kids game programming using
+I initially wrote Cage to help me teach my kids game development using
-C. I wanted to have a native C library so I can introduce them to the nuts and bolts of software engineering.
+C. I wanted to have a native library by which I can introduce them to the nuts and bolts of software engineering.
-So far, that didn't work as well as I hoped it would, but Cage did prove to be useful in, well, writing games.
+So far, that didn't work out as well as I hoped it would, but library did eventually prove to be useful in, well.. writing games.

 ### Highlights